pH-7/Get-Favicon-from-a-website/README.md

 ### Overview

-This PHP function retrieves the favicon cached by Google.It allows to get back very easily a favicon of a site to display on your Web page.
+This PHP function retrieves the favicon cached by Google.
+It allows to get back very easily a favicon of a site to display on your Web page.

 ## Example